zachvalenta/nginx-wsgi/README.md

 * start Flask: `make fs`
 * hit Flask: `make fh`
 * start gunicorn: `make gs`
-* ok, now let's validate gunicorn is passing requests to Flask: `make gh`
+* hit gunicorn to validate that it passes the request to Flask: `make gh`